theautumn/panel_gen/README.md

 Caveats
 -------
 This program is designed to control a 100 year old, motor-driven analog switch.
 The fact that it has so many moving parts means that what looks good on paper is not always the way it behaves in real life.
 This is especially true when it comes to timing and control.
 Asterisk has no way of knowing what the switch is doing, outside of the normal subscriber supervision (on hook/off hook).
 The switch may return various call progress tones back to the caller, but there is currently no easy way for those tones to be recognized and acted upon.
 Because of this, I've tried to make sanity a priority, so the program should rarely--if ever--do things that the switches can't handle.
 I've also taken steps to make sure that the program won't "desync" from what Asterisk and the electromechanical switches are actually doing in real life.
 This element is a constant work in progress, as I discover more and more subtle bugs.

-Secondly, this program is currently only compatible with Python 2.75.
-I've tried to convert to 3, but its just too much hassle.
-Sorry about that.